‘Captain Phillips’ utilizes two masterful ...

 No one bats an eyelash at a great Tom Hanks performance.
 He’s a legend.
 It’s expected.
-But when an unknown actor shows up is able to hold his own with a legend, attention is to be expected.
+But when an unknown actor shows up and is able to hold his own with a legend, attention is to be expected.
 Actually, in a few scenes, Abdi steals the spotlight from Hanks, a rare task if there ever was one.

 Abdi plays Muse, a Somali pirate who is tasked with the grade school kickball-esque task of picking a crew to help him hold a cargo ship hostage.
 In his first ever film role, Abdi gives a menacingly realistic performance.
 A nomination for Best Supporting Actor would not be out of the question.

 Honestly, the other characters, and subsequently the performances of the actors who portrayed them, were unmemorable.
 Even a quick appearance from Oscar nominee Katherine Keener fell by the wayside.
 But, it didn’t matter.
-Hanks and Abdi’s performances, along with Grengrass’ direction and Zimmer’s score, were more than enough to keep this film afloat as one of the year’s best so far.
+Hanks and Abdi’s performances, along with Grengrass’ direction and Jackman’s score, were more than enough to keep this film afloat as one of the year’s best so far.